VictorCazanave/svg-maps/packages/pakistan/README.md

 ## Credits

-This map is based on the work of [MapSVG](https://mapsvg.com).

-The original map is available [here](https://https://en.wikipedia.org/wiki/File:Pakistan_Districts.svg) and free to be used in any custom project.
+The original map is available [here](https://en.wikipedia.org/wiki/File:Pakistan_Districts.svg#filelinks) and free to be used in any custom project.

 ### Changes